maehler/phd-thesis/markdown/chapter1.3.md

 \marginnote{These two paragraphs need some more work.}Studies have shown that co-expression networks are able to capture biologically relevant gene expression signatures.
 One example is a study performed in lake whitefish (\textit{Coregonus clupeaformis}) where researchers found network modules that were correlated with dwarfism among these fish [@Filteau2013].
 Another example is a cancer study where gene expression signatures common across tumour types were identified using a co-expression network approach [@Doig2013].

 As previously stated, the co-expression network is a manifestation of the underlying regulatory network, but it is also important to remember that the co-expression network is a very simple representation of the correlation in gene expression levels.
 It is not necessarily a representation of the corresponding protein abundance, and it is not given that two proteins that *can* interact *will* interact just because their corresponding transcripts are expressed [@Vogel2012].

-### Quantifying gene expression

-Similarly to genome sequencing, the estimation of gene expression has gotten a big boost by the development of high-throughput sequencing.
-In the case of gene expression, instead of extracting and sequencing the DNA, the mRNA is extracted and sequenced---RNA-Sequencing.
-This effectively creates a snapshot of the total mRNA abundance---the transcriptome---in the tissue of interest at the time of extraction.
-The last part of this sentence is something that is very important to consider, and I will come back to this in [@sec:limitations].
-With the previously very popular microarray technology, this was also possible, but limited to the genes that were included on the array.
-With RNA-Sequencing, *all* mRNA in the cell can, theoretically, be sequenced, regardless of whether the gene expressing it is known or not.

-The data from RNA-Sequencing is similar to that from DNA-Sequencing in that it consists of sequence reads based on a template sequence.
-In order to quantify gene expression these reads are aligned to either a reference genome, or a reference transcriptome.
-In addition to being able to measure the expression of all genes and not only known genes, the dynamic range is significantly wider in RNA-Sequencing compared to microarrays since the signal does not get saturated, and the noise levels are lower [@Wang2009].

-- Computational challenges
-	- Gene duplications -> paralogs -> multi-mapping reads
-- Differential expression: in its own section, only briefly, or not at all?